Māngai Reo Irirangi

 - usually work shifts, including early mornings, evenings and weekends

-- work in radio studios for amateur, community or commercial radio stations
+- work in radio studios for community-based or commercial local, regional or national (network) radio stations

 What's the job really like?

-There are no specific entry requirements to become a radio presenter as skills are learned on the job.
-However, you need a clear speaking voice and a broadcasting qualification or technical equipment training may be useful.
+There are no specific requirements to become a radio presenter as you gain skills on the job.
+However, most employers prefer to hire radio presenters who have a clear speaking voice and a broadcasting qualification.

 - New Zealand Broadcasting School, Ara Institute of Canterbury - information on radio presenter qualifications

 There are no specific secondary education requirements to become a radio presenter.
-However, English, Te Reo Māori, music and drama are useful subjects.
+However, English, languages, media studies, music, dance and drama, te reo Māori, and digital technologies are useful.

 Radio presenters need to be: